 Elena works in the Spanish world from Middle Ages to the Enlightenment.
-She obtained her Ph.D. in the Universidad Autònoma de Barcelona (2012); she has been a Postdoctoral Fellow in Department II and she is now a Research Scholar in Department I. She currently works on three projects at the institute: Convivencia: From Iberian to Global Dynamics; Domesticating Air; and Saving Babies: Women Paper Technologies for Knowing in the Madrid Foundling House (1790-1808).
-The latter is part of the Institute Working Group: Working with Paper: Gendered Practices in the History of Knowledge.
+She obtained her PhD at the Universidad Autònoma de Barcelona (2012); she has been a Postdoctoral Fellow in Department II and is now a Research Scholar in Department I. She currently works on three projects at the Institute: Convivencia: From Iberian to Global Dynamics; Domesticating Air; and Saving Babies: Women Paper Technologies for Knowing in the Madrid Foundling House (1790–1808).
+The latter is part of the Institute Working Group Working with Paper: Gendered Practices in the History of Knowledge.

 Her dissertation Science for Women in the Spanish Enlightenment was awarded with the Premio Extraordinario de Doctorado of the Universidad Autónoma de Barcelona.
 In 2012, she was awarded a fellowship from the Chemical Heritage Foundation for three-months tenure at the Beckman Center for the History of Chemistry (Philadelphia).

 Two manuscripts are currently in progress: "Keeping Memory: Paper Technologies for Knowing in the Madrid Foundling House (1795–1808)" and "Experimenting for the Public Good: Women and the Making of Useful Knowledge in Enlightened Spain (1787–1808)."